anBertoli/go-rabbitmq/README.md

 those messages to one or more queues bound to that exchange.

 An exchange is a very simple thing.
 On one side it receives messages from producers and the other side it pushes them to queues.
 The exchange must know exactly what to do with a message it receives.
-The rules for that are defined by the exchange type (direct, topic, headers and fanout).
+The rules for exchanges are defined by their type (direct, topic, headers and fanout).

-This example is a logging system, we want to send all logs produced and sent to an exchange to all 'subscribers'.
+This example is a logging system, we want to send all logs produced to an exchange and then to all 'subscribers'.
 To do this we will use an exchange of type 'fanout' which just broadcasts all the messages it receives to all the queues it knows.
 When a consumer/subscriber joins we create a new empty queue with a random name, a queue that is specific for that subscriber.
 Then we bind the queue to the 'logs' exchange.
 Note that the subscriber is not